mr-anton-t/axe-playwright-report/README.md

     - `none` - keep all reports,
     - `exact` - merge only identical reports,
     - `best` - keeps the report with the most accessibility issues
+- use custom regular expression for improving page normalization algorithm
+    - pass a list of regular expressions in array format '["regExp1", "regExp2"]'

 Create a `.env.a11y` file in your project root: